Photo gallery

 About this product

-Alnus glutinosa, also known as Common Alder, is a tree which is native to the UK.
-It is a tough contender which is capable of thriving in all soils, even poor ones, and tolerates air pollution.
+Alnus glutinosa, also known as the Common Alder, is a tree native to the UK.
+It is a tough contender that can thrive in all soils, even the poorest ones, and tolerates air pollution.

-This tree is tolerant of boggy and damp areas, owing to the fact its natural habit is just that; boggy land and river banks.
-This quality makes Alnus glutinosa a super species to choose for planting in ground liable for flooding, and is capable of surviving many weeks with its roots submerged in water.
+This single-stemmed specimen is remarkably tolerant of boggy and damp areas, as its natural habitat is precisely that: boggy land and riverbanks.
+This quality makes Alnus glutinosa a superior species for planting in ground liable to flooding, as it is capable of surviving for many weeks with its roots submerged in water.

-The Common Alder is a tree of Medium size, has a broadly pyramidal shaped crown, produces yellow catkins in March and is a superb host to a diverse range of wildlife.
+The Common Alder is a medium-sized tree with a broadly pyramidal-shaped crown, producing yellow catkins in March and serving as a superb host to a diverse range of wildlife.

 This tree is a tough and vigorous contender, making a great addition to any native planting mix.